I am passionate about libraries, particularly public libraries.

 I have extensive experience in the sector at a senior management level, and a strong record of working with government and advocating for libraries.
 I am an effective communicator and enjoy the opportunity to deliver participatory and inclusive programs with robust and practical outcomes.
 I also thrive on working with colleagues, giving them the skills and confidence to make positive change.

 I am committed to actively participating in my profession, both in Australia and overseas.
-I am a past President and Fellow of the Australian Library and Information Association (ALIA); past Chair of the Australian Public Library Alliance (APLA); and have recently completed my third and final term as a member of the Library Council of New South Wales.
-I am an engaged affiliate of the International Federation of Library Associations and Institutions (IFLA), and have held a number of elected positions over the past decade including Chair of Division 1 (ex officio member of the Governing Board).
-I am currently Chair of Professional Division E with responsibility for The School Libraries, Indigenous Matters, Information Literacy, Libraries for Children and Young Adults, Literacy and Reading, Reference and Information Services and Library History Sections.
+I am a past President and Fellow of the Australian Library and Information Association (ALIA); past Chair of the Australian Public Library Alliance (APLA); and a member of the Tasmanian Library Advisory Board.
+I am an engaged affiliate of the International Federation of Library Associations and Institutions (IFLA), and have held a number of elected positions over the past decade and am currently Chair of Professional Division E with responsibility for The School Libraries, Indigenous Matters, Information Literacy, Libraries for Children and Young Adults, Literacy and Reading, Reference and Information Services and Library History Sections.

 I have extensive networks within Australia and overseas and a keen understanding of the environment in which they operate.
 My experience has provided exposure to best practice examples and solutions that libraries everywhere can adapt.